 Consensus exists among many stakeholders-state and local governments, equipment manufacturers and construction companies, and environmental advocates-on the need for more investment in water infrastructure.
 There is no consensus supporting a preferred option or policy, and many advocate a combination that will expand the financing "toolbox" for projects.
 Some of the options discussed in this report may be helpful, but there is no single method that will address needs fully or close the financing gap completely.
 For example, some may be helpful to projects in large urban or multi-jurisdictional areas, while others may be more beneficial in smaller communities.
-It is unlikely that any of the recently proposed options could be up and running quickly, meaning that, at least for the near term, communities will continue to rely on the existing SRF programs, tax-exempt governmental bonds, and tax-exempt private activity bonds to finance their water infrastructure needs.
+At least for the near term, communities will continue to rely on the existing SRF programs, tax-exempt governmental bonds, and tax-exempt private activity bonds to finance their water infrastructure needs.